contrarotator/Servicenow-on-Pico/README.md

 # Servicenow-on-Pico
-a proof of concept which creates a service now ticket from a Raspberry Pi Pico W
+A proof of concept which creates a ServiceNow ticket from a Raspberry Pi Pico W, lights the LED, and extinguishes the LED when the ticket is resolved.